Seednode/roulette/README.md

 If `--index-file` is set, the index will be loaded from the specified file on start, and written to the file whenever it is re-generated.

 The index file consists of [zstd](https://facebook.github.io/zstd/)-compressed [gobs](https://pkg.go.dev/encoding/gob).

-## Info
-If the `-i|--info` flag is passed, five additional endpoints are registered.

-The first of these—`/index/`—returns the contents of the index, in JSON format.

-This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.

-The remaining four endpoints—`/extensions/available`, `/extensions/enabled`, `/types/available` and `/types/enabled`—return information about the registered file types.

 ## Refresh
 If the `--refresh` flag is passed and a positive-value `refresh=<integer><unit>` query parameter is provided, the page will reload after that interval.